membersheep/ems/README.md

 v0.1
 Functions
 	- Add solo function
-	- notify while modifying LFO with UI under the tracks
+	- while modifying LFO display a UI under the tracks
-	- use bank lights to A/B
 	- A/B function: bank left button -> A: enables A (immediately) (A led on) bank right button -> B: enables B (immediately) (B led on) shift + A: copy A to B